Why Poor Roof Ventilation Causes Moisture Problems

 How Ventilation Failure Damages Insulation and Wood

-When moisture caused by poor ventilation remains inside the attic, insulation and wood materials are often the first components to suffer damage.
-These materials absorb moisture easily and may remain damp long after condensation forms.
+When ventilation-related moisture remains inside the attic, insulation and wood materials are often the first components to suffer damage.
+Insulation can absorb moisture, lose thermal performance, and dry slowly because water vapor becomes trapped within its fibers.

-Wood components such as rafters and roof decking also absorb moisture during repeated condensation cycles.
-Over time, this moisture exposure weakens wood fibers and may lead to warping or surface deterioration.
+Wood components such as rafters and roof decking can also absorb moisture during repeated condensation cycles.
+Over time, damp sheathing may darken, fasteners may rust, and wood fibers may weaken or warp.

 Because moisture damage spreads gradually, identifying early warning signs is essential.
 Reviewing signs of poor attic ventilation can help confirm whether structural components are showing early symptoms of ventilation-related damage.